The Theological Method and Preservation

 This might seem like subjectivism, but this is the historic doctrine that has been recognized throughout the ages by the theologians of the faith, most notably John Calvin and Herman Bavinck.
-This doctrine is not to be confused with the Mormon doctrine of “burning in the bosom”, though they sound similar.
+This doctrine is not to be confused with the Mormon doctrine of “burning in the bosom”, which has been done by men like James White.
 Many false doctrines are based on truth, and here the Christian must recognize that God’s Word is the means that He is speaking to His people in these last days, regardless of how that doctrine has been twisted by other systems.

 What distinguishes this doctrine from its Mormon counterpart is that this reception of the Scriptures by the people of God is not purely individualistic.
 The text of Scripture, as it has been handed down, exists ontologically, not just subjectively.
 There is a concrete shape of God’s Word that exists, and the people of God have had that Word in every generation.
 The text of Scripture must primarily be viewed as a covenantal document given to the covenant people of God for their use in all matters of faith and practice (LBCF 1.1).
 That does not mean that all those professing Christianity throughout the ages have agreed upon what belongs in Scripture, or that every Christian has had access to the whole of Scripture in every generation.
 In fact, there are a multitude of Christians that do not have access to God’s Word, either by circumstance, or by choice.